SEKOIA-IO/documentation/_shared_content/operations_center/detection/generated/suggested_rules_419bd705-fa61-496c-94fa-28d6c1f2e2a8_do_not_edit_manually.md

 ??? abstract "System Info Discovery"

     System info discovery, attempt to detects basic command use to fingerprint a host

     - **Effort:** master

-??? abstract "TOR Usage"

-    Detects TOR usage, based on the IP address and the destination port (filtered on NTP).
-TOR is short for The Onion Router, and it gets its name from how it works.
-TOR intercepts the network traffic from one or more apps on user’s computer, usually the user web browser, and shuffles it through a number of randomly-chosen computers before passing it on to its destination.
-This disguises user location, and makes it harder for servers to pick him/her out on repeat visits, or to tie together separate visits to different sites, this making tracking and surveillance more difficult.
-Before a network packet starts its journey, user’s computer chooses a random list of relays and repeatedly encrypts the data in multiple layers, like an onion.
-Each relay knows only enough to strip off the outermost layer of encryption, before passing what’s left on to the next relay in the list.

-    - **Effort:** master